 Week 2: The entire Berkshire community is retested again.

-Weeks 3–12: Continual tests each week from a sample of students, faculty, and staff with emphasis on those who come and go to campus on a daily basis.
+Weeks 3–7: Pending on the outcome of weeks 1 & 2 testing, we will move into surveillance testing each week from a sample of students, faculty, and staff with emphasis on those who come and go to campus on a daily basis.

 - NOVEMBER 16, 2020